Humane Slaughter Act

 The Humane Slaughter Act, or the Humane Methods of Livestock Slaughter Act (P.L.
 85-765; 7 U.S.C.
 1901 et seq.), is a United States federal law designed to decrease suffering of livestock during slaughter.
 It was approved on August 27, 1958.
 The most notable of these requirements is the need to have an animal completely sedated and insensible to pain.
 This is to minimize the suffering to the point where the animal feels nothing at all, instead blacking out and never waking.
-This differs from animal to animal as size increases and decreases.
-Larger animals such as bovines require a stronger method than chickens, for example.
-Bovines require electronarcosis or something equally potent, though electronarcosis remains a standard.
-The bovine would have a device placed on their head that, once activated, sends an electric charge that efficiently and safely stuns them.
-Chickens, on the other hand, require much less current to be efficiently sedated and are given a run under electrically charged water.
+This differs from animal to animal as size increases or decreases.
+Larger animals such as bovines require a stronger method than chickens.
+For example, bovines require electronarcosis or something equally potent, though electronarcosis remains a standard.
+The bovine would have a device placed on their head that, once activated, sends an electric current that efficiently and safely stuns them.

+Chickens require much less current to be efficiently sedated and are given a run under electrically charged water.
 To ensure that these guidelines are met, the Food Safety and Inspection Service inspectors at slaughtering plants are responsible for overseeing compliance, and have the authority to stop slaughter lines and order plant employees to take corrective actions.
 Although more than 168 million chickens (excluding broilers) and around 9 billion broiler chickens are killed for food in the United States yearly, the Humane Slaughter Act specifically mentions only cattle, calves, horses, mules, sheep and swine.